mindspore-lab/mindcv/README.md

 ## Introduction
-MindCV is an open source toolbox for computer vision research and development based on [MindSpore](https://www.mindspore.cn/en).
-It collects a series of classic and SoTA vision models, such as ResNet and SwinTransformer, along with their pretrained weights.
-SoTA methods such as AutoAugment are also provided for performance improvement.
+MindCV is an open-source toolbox for computer vision research and development based on [MindSpore](https://www.mindspore.cn/en).
+It collects a series of classic and SoTA vision models, such as ResNet and SwinTransformer, along with their pre-trained weights and training strategies.
+SoTA methods such as auto augmentation are also provided for performance improvement.
 With the decoupled module design, it is easy to apply or adapt MindCV to your own CV tasks.

 <details open>
 <summary> Major Features </summary>